 Swansea Castle

 A modern Maritime Quarter, buzzing with bars and cafes, has replaced most of the old docks.
 Dylan Thomas, a son of Swansea, is the most quoted writer in the English language after Shakespeare.
 The Dylan Thomas Centre in the Maritime Quarter has the Man and Myth exhibition which captures the essence of Dylan’s life.
+Guided tours of the exhibition can be arranged for groups.

 To meet the warm-hearted people of Swansea and Gower head for Swansea indoor market, where stalls are piled high with fresh, local produce.
 Try the seafood delicacies, cockles and laverbread (seaweed) from Gower.